 Stella is in flowering group 4.
 Stella is self-fertile and does not need a pollination partner, although fruiting may be improved if there is a compatible tree of a different variety nearby.

 Stella is self-fertile, reliable, and a good choice if you are new to growing dessert cherries.
+It does best in areas with mild spring weather.

 One of the disadvantages of self-fertile cherries is they tend to over-crop, and whilst this might seem like a good thing, it leads to smaller fruits with less concentrated flavour.
 It is therefore a good idea to thin the fruitlets just after the blossom has finished.